 Exception 2: Round off rewinds and standing single back handspring rewinds are allowed.
 No tumbling skills prior to the round-off or standing back handspring are permitted.

-- B. Tumbling over, under, or through a stunt, individual, or prop, is not allowed.
-Clarification: An individual may jump over another individual. - C. Tumbling while holding or in contact with any prop is not allowed. - D. Dive rolls are allowed.
+B. Tumbling over, under, or through a stunt, individual, or prop, is not allowed.

+Clarification: An individual may jump over another individual.

+C. Tumbling while holding or in contact with any prop is not allowed.